hm2dev/serial-port-notifier/Serial Port Monitor/README.txt

 Changelog:

+v1.2.1				(2019/07/13)
+- Fixed a bug where the serial port name was not being displayed in the custom port name dialog.

 v1.2.0				(2019/07/13)
 - Added the ability to add custom labels to serial ports (https://sourceforge.net/p/serial-port-monitor/tickets/3/).
 - Added the option to enable or disable the notification popups (https://sourceforge.net/p/serial-port-monitor/tickets/2/).